What are backlinks?

 - Work with experts on authoritative content

-- Publish original research and surveys with statistics that people would care about
+- Publish original research and surveys with statistics that people will care about

 - Create useful or fun interactive tools

-- Publish evergreen content or fresh content that can updated each year
+- Publish evergreen content or fresh, trending content that can be updated each year

-- Find content with backlinks and create a similar piece of content, but make it more engaging
+- Find existing content with a good number of backlinks and create a similar piece of content, but make it more engaging

 An example of a great piece of content is Diet Doctor’s Keto Diet Guide.
 According to Buzz Sumo, the page has had 11,400 backlinks in the past 12 months and 20,500 Facebook shares.
 As a result, it has a high Page Authority score of 58 (Moz, April 2020).